lordshiku/habitsAPI/README.md

 Open the interactive docs: http://127.0.0.1:8000/docs

+here onward, chat gpt was used to make the read me
-Run tests:
+## Run tests:

 pytest -q

-Architecture at a Glance
+## Architecture at a Glance

 Stack: FastAPI, SQLAlchemy 2.0 (SQLite), Pydantic v2, httpx, pytest, pytest-asyncio, respx